993 total views, 3 views today

 It is mandatory to register under GST for almost all the business.
 If the company or business carries on business activities without registering under GST, it is considered an offence as per the GST rules and heavy penalties will be levied.

-CBIC has announced increase in threshold for business from Rs 20 lakhs to Rs 40 lakhs and it came into effect from 1st April 2019.
-It takes about 2 to 6 working for GST registration online process and we can help you to complete your GST registration just in 3 easy steps.
+CBIC has announced increase in threshold for business from Rs 20 lakhs to Rs 40 lakhs, it came into effect from 1st April 2019.
+It takes 2 to 6 working for GST registration online process and we can help you to complete your GST registration just in 3 easy steps.

 On considering the demands raised by MSME, the GST Council increased the threshold turnover limits of hits GST registration.
 This increase in the threshold turnover limits helps to ease compliance under the GST regime.
 The states have an option to choose to continue with the existing limits or to a higher limit.
 This article explains the GST Registration Threshold limits and the persons or businesses to which it applies.

 New GST Registration Threshold Limits for Services